LolitaDias/Project1-DC_Crime_Analysis/README.md

 7. Total Number of Crimes by District
 8. Total Number of Crimes by Shift
 9. Analyze the crime trends for all the offenses from 2009-2019
+10. Identify the dangerous blocks of Washington D.C

 ## Approach